Artwork gives your home a personal touch while adding vibrancy and inspiration to your place. But how do you make it all look good on the wall?

 First of all, make sure that your artwork has the right proportions for the area you wish to hang it.
 Use a couple of post-it notes and stick them onto the wall outlining the dimensions of the artwork.
 When the proportions look right for you, go for it.

 Tricks to make pictures look bigger

-If you find the picture too small, put it in a frame that has a large mat or consider grouping a couple of pictures together to give it more oomph.
+If you find the picture too small, put it in a bigger frame that has a large matboard.
+Or consider grouping a couple of, or a few, pictures together to give it more oomph.

 General rule for artwork height

 Most people tend to hang the picture too high craning their neck when they wish to view the newest addition to their artwork collection.
 Don’t make the same mistake.
 Hang the middle of the picture around 150cm off the floor which represents the average eye-height of us humans.
 This makes it comfortable to enjoy those fabulous pieces of art.

 If you stick to this standard throughout, you create a harmony among all pictures in your home.
 They will all share a midline as you look around, irrespective of the different outside dimensions they might have.